Felicity Huffman Deleted Her Social Media Accounts — But Not Before The Internet Got To Them

 Before the scandal broke Huffman ran a parenting website called What the Flicka, where, according to The Hollywood Reporter, she offered advice on parenting, food, pregnancy, and relationships.
 Just like her personal accounts, the website and social media accounts for the brand were also taken down.

-Lori Loughlin, aka Aunt Becky from Full House, was also charged in the scandal.
+Lori Loughlin, who appears in Netflix sitcom Fuller House, was also charged in the scandal.
 She and her husband, Mossimo Giannulli, have been accused of paying $500,000 to get their two daughters into the University of Southern California.
 Following in Huffman’s footsteps Loughlin also deleted her social media, but not before the internet also got a hold of some of her old tweets.

 “There are more important things than money,” Loughlin said in a tweet that is now archived.
 “Like doing the right thing.
 Words to live by.”